cornell-ece4750/ece4750-sec11-sys/docs/index.md

 Of course, the real goal is to run this microbenchmark on our RTL models.
-You will be creating a single-core system in Lab 4, but just for demonstration purposes, here is what it looks like when running this microbenchmark on our single-core system.
+You will be creating a single-core system in Lab 4, but just for demonstration purposes, we can show how to do evaluate this microbenchmark on our single-core system.
+You should start by confirming your test program runs correctly on the RTL model of the single-core system like this:

+    % cd $TOPDIR/app/build
+    % sys-sim --impl base ./ubmark-vvadd-test

+Then you can run the evaluation program on the single-core system.
+Here is what it looks like on our single-core system.

     % cd $TOPDIR/app/build
     % sys-sim --impl base --stats ./ubmark-vvadd-eval